seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 The trespass thou hast done me, yea, my life
 If then thou carry't, and brave souls in shades
 That have died manly, which will seek of me
-Some news from earth, they shall get none but this--
+Some news from earth, they shall get none but this -
 That thou art brave and noble. /

 **Arcite**